Discount Broadway Tickets For Empire Records - This Show Is Now Shelved

 Empire Records Summary

-- Empire Records is 2 hours and 20 minutes long, including an intermission of 15 minutes
+- Empire Records is 2 Hours long, including an intermission of 15 Minutes

 - 8 Shows per week